galfthan/my-researcher/readme.md

 ## Limitations

 - The tool is limited by Google's Search API quota (100 queries per day for free tier)
-- Claude Haiku has a context window limitation, so very long documents may be truncated
 - PDF extraction may not work perfectly for all PDFs, especially scanned documents

 ## Troubleshooting